 - In what ways do we welcome all who share our compulsion, regardless of race, ethnicity, language, culture, religion, gender identity, sexual orientation, or any other attribute?

 - What measures do we take to provide meeting access to OA members who have challenges such as mental or physical disabilities or illnesses, or those who have allergies?
 What about those who have small children or those who rely on public transportation?

-- Does our group meeting format use the Diversity Statement included in OA’s current Suggested Meeting Format?
+- Does our group meeting format use the Unity with Diversity statement included in OA’s current Suggested Meeting Format?

 - Do we respect each member’s way of practicing the OA Twelve Steps and Twelve Traditions in a manner best suited to his or her own needs?

 - Do we emphasize all three aspects of recovery (spiritual, emotional, and physical) equally, or do we focus only on one or two?